dfinnis/Multilayer_Perceptron/README.md

 Provide addtional argument ARCHITECTURE as string.

 The default architecture is "16 16 2".
-2 hidden layers with 16 neurons, and an output layer with 2 neurons.
+2 hidden layers with 16 neurons, & an output layer with 2 neurons.

 <img src="https://github.com/dfinnis/Multilayer_Perceptron/blob/master/img/a.png" width="320">